mbforbes/mapgen/report/report.md

 <br />

-By the the end of training model is able to generate fairly convincing filled-in blocks.
+By the the end of training, the model is able to generate fairly convincing filled-in blocks.
 It is interesting to note that the L1 loss does not drop after about ten epochs, but the visual quality continues to improve.
 This can be understood by looking at one of the final outputs, in Figure 8.
 Without the gold output (far right), it would be difficult to tell whether the generation (middle) is correct.
 In that sense, it may well fool a discriminator, human or neural network.
 However, the L1 distance from the generated image to the gold is terrible, as it got the buildings almost completely wrong.

 <br />